russell-n/apcommand/readme.rst

 .. '

-And the documentation will be in a folder called `build` in the same directory.
+And the documentation will be in a folder called `doc` in the same directory.
 You can also create a pdf with `make latexpdf` but the code hasn't been groomed for it so it might not look quite right.